onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we need to pay attention to how & what we pay attention (to)

-god: that's how we get an "it from bit" (slogan by John Archibald Wheeler - (1990).
-'Information, Physics, Quantum: The Search for Links.')

 The abyss is staring at us - cosmic failure, meaninglessness